slackhq/slack-api-docs/methods/groups.info.md

-This method returns information about a private group.
+This method returns information about a private channel.

 ## Arguments